jeffgillan/pdal_filters.csf/README.md

 ```

 The shell script within this repo (pdal_copc.sh) will loop through a directory (currently set to `/data` within the container) and find all .laz and .las files and then convert them to copc.
-It The shell script references the json file, so the path to the json needs to be specified within the shell script.
-The script assumes that the .laz and .las files are in your current working directory when you run the shell script.
+The shell script references the json file (pipeline), so the path to the json needs to be specified within the shell script.
 The shell script was written by chatGPT 3.5.

 ### In your conda environment (conda activate pdal_copc) run the following commands to run the shell script
 ```